ianfoster/uc-sdl-2023/classes/README.md

 This list of topics to be covered will evolve during the quarter.

 1. **March 21**
+* What is an automonomous laboratory (AL), and why should we want one?
-* Introduction to SDLs and the class*
+* What do we need to know to design, build, and apply ALs?
+* How is this class organized?
 3. March 23
 *
 5. March 28